Sogndalsfjøra

-Sogndalsfjøra is a village in the municipality of Sogndal in Vestland county, Norway.
+Sogndalsfjøra or Sogndal is a large village in Sogndal Municipality in Vestland county, Norway.
 It is located where the river Sogndalselvi runs out in the Sogndalsfjorden, a branch of the large Sognefjorden.
 The village is located about 3.5 km northwest of the village of Kjørnes, about 10 km northwest of the village of Kaupanger, and about 31 km southeast of the village of Fjærland.
 The village sits at the intersection of Norwegian National Road 5 and Norwegian County Road 55.